NationalSecurityAgency/ghidra/DevGuide.md

 See [Building GhidraDev](GhidraBuild/EclipsePlugins/GhidraDev/GhidraDevPlugin/README.md#building)
 for instructions on how to build the GhidraDev plugin.

+## Offline Development Environment
+Sometimes you may want to move the Ghidra repository to an offline network and do development there.
+These are the recommended steps to ensure that you not only move the source repository, but all downloaded dependencies as well:

+1. `gradle -I gradle/support/fetchDependencies.gradle`
+2. `gradle -g dependencies/gradle prepdev`
+3. Move ghidra directory to different system
+4. `gradle -g dependencies/gradle buildGhidra` (on offline system)

+**NOTE**: The `-g` flag specifies the Gradle user home directory.
+The default is the `.gradle` directory in the user’s home directory.
+Overriding it to be inside the Ghidra repository will ensure that all maven central dependencies that were fetched during the `prepdev` task will be moved along with the rest of the repo.

 ## Running tests
 To run unit tests, do: